1983 Audi Quattro hatchback coupe

 “Totally different by design.”

-Audi’s Quattro had been changing the perception of all wheel drive in Europe since late 1980, but finally made it to American soil for the 1983 model year with a few modifications (such as larger bumpers) specific to the market.
+Audi’s Quattro had been changing the perception of all-wheel-drive in Europe since late 1980, but finally made it to American soil for the 1983 model year with a few modifications (such as larger bumpers) specific to the market.

-Options for the 1983 Quattro were relatively few and included a power sunroof ($450), leather trim ($1,500), and a rear wiper/washer ($210).
+Options for the 1983 Quattro were few—a removable sunroof panel ($450), special metallic exterior paint, leather upholstery ($1,500), electrically heated front seats, floor mats, and a rear-window wiper/washer ($210).

-Original (“Ur”) Quattros have a strong following, though total sales in the United States were only 664 over the three years between 1983 and 1985.
-According to Hagerty’s valuation tools, all the money for an 1983 Audi Quattro in #1 condition is $37,500.
-A more “normal” Quattro in #3 condition is valued at $10,700.
+Original (“Ur”) Quattros have a strong following.
+Quattros sometimes appear in the Hemming’s Motor News classifieds and Bring a Trailer, but there just aren’t that many to sell.
+According to Hagerty’s valuation tools, all the money for a 1983 Audi Quattro in #1/Concours condition is $100,000.
+A more “normal” Quattro in #3/Good condition is valued at $47,100.

 Color is a tough choice here, but I’m going to violate my usual “it is a German car, it looks good in silver” rule and ask that mine be Mars Red.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.